Erasing the which-path information of photons: Theoretical model

-In the weak trace experiment, the complex phases caused by mirror vibrations are usually very small.
-That is to say, it has little influence on the output of the interference results.
+\end{widetext} Here $t_{4}$ and $r_{4}=\sqrt{1-t_{4}^{2}}$ are the amplitude transmissivity and reflectivity of BS4.
+The state $|D\rangle$ is the photon state finally received by detector D, while another state $|out2\rangle$ means that photons is not detected after passing through NMZI.
+Then we can obtain the probability of photons reaching the detector as $P_{D} =|p_{d}|^{2}$.
+Following the three-path interference model\cite{Yuan1, Yuan2}, the complex phases caused by mirror vibrations are usually very small.
 Under such condition, we can make a linear approximation $e^{i\varphi_{k}}\approx1+i\varphi_k$, where $k=a,b,c,e,f$.
-Then the Eq. \ref{eq8} can be simplified to
+Then the probability can be simplified to